open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.2.20190621b =
+ * Hallelujah - continue major refactoring with classes and externalize scripts and many other things
+ * Hallelujah - image fix

 = 0.2.20190621a =
  * Hallelujah - refactoring with classes and many other things
  * Hallelujah - Praise Jesus - Show a child's sponsor in the admin, Better preview images in admin, Alerts while sponsoring, Do not list erased or children posts in trash in admin, misc fixes, better centering of panel buttons etc